thomis/eventhub-processor/README.md

   }
 ```

-Configuration with SSL/TLS, servcer values used are defaults
+Configuration with SSL/TLS.
+Values shown for host, port, management_port, user, password, and vhost are the defaults.
+Default for ssl is false.
 ```
   {
     "development": {